openvinotoolkit/openvino/docs/articles_en/openvino-workflow/running-inference/inference-devices-and-modes/cpu-device/performance-hint-and-threads-scheduling.rst

 .. note::

-    - By default, each stream is created on P-core only or E-core only on single numa node even all P-cores and E-cores are used in this scenario.
-    - By default, ``ov::hint::enable_hyper_threading`` is ``Yes`` on single socket platform to run more streams in parallel.
-And it is ``No`` on dual sockets platform because dual sockets platform has more CPU cores and streams already.
+    - By default, different core types are not mixed within single stream in this scenario.
+And cores from different numa nodes are not mixed within single stream.

 Multi-Threading Optimization
 ##############################################